Clinical-Genomics/MIP/documentation/Analysis.md

 $ mip analyse rare_disease --fam 0 --config GRCh37_config_-v1.4-.yaml --rio
 ```

-``--rio`` means that two blocks will be performed at the nodes without transfer of files between HDS and SLURM nodes within the block.
-These two blocks are:
+``--rio`` means that one block will be performed at the nodes without transfer of files between HDS and SLURM nodes within the block.
+These block is:

 *bamcalibrationblock*

 - picardtool_mergesamfiles
 - markduplicates
 - gatk_baserecalibrator/gatk_applybqsr

-*variantannotationblock*

-- prepareforvariantannotationblock
-- rhocall
-- vt
-- frequency_filter
-- varianteffectpredictor
-- vcfparser
-- snpeff/snpsift
-- rankvariants
-- endvariantannotationblock

 When not supplying the ``-rio`` flag MIP will copy in and out files from HDS and SLURM nodes between each module.
 Thus increasing the network traffic.